A Guide to Retirement Planning for Seniors

 10 Retirement Planning Questions

-As you discuss your ideal retirement lifestyle with your partner, talk through the 10 questions below.
+As you discuss your ideal retirement lifestyle with your partner, include the 10 questions below.

 1. When do you want to retire?